England-1/England-1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working graduating with my masters degree in Data Science & Analytics
+- 🔭 I’m currently working on my masters degree in Data Science & Analytics
-- 🌱 I’m currently learning about Machine Learning, Deep Learning, and AI Investment
+- 🌱 I’m currently learning the basics of Machine Learning & Deep Learning.
 - 💬 Ask me about the weather!
 - 📫 How to reach me: jenglandweather@gmail.com
 - 😄 Pronouns: He/Him